Usage Guide

 Example of global scale settings:

-See tackler.conf full documentation.
+See tackler.toml full documentation.

 Selecting accounts for reports